Today’s bad news: Microsoft Snip tool soon to launch with the PrintScreen Key

 At the time I bought this, ASUS and MSI were the two top contenders.
-Both were solid brands with good history and all the features I wanted, but MSI has a weird obsession with making the keyboard perfectly rectangular at the expense of shoving all ....
+Both were solid brands with good history and all the features I wanted, but MSI has a weird obsession with making the keyboard perfectly rectangular at the expense of shoving all the keys together.
+As soon as I noticed the ASUS had a ....
 [Click here to read the rest of this post]Tags: Asus, Gaming, Gaming Laptop, Reviews, ROG

 It's been great watching DuckDuckGo rise as a major Google competitor.
 I've been thrilled to see Firefox taking a more aggressive approach to protecting people as a way to combat the invasiveness of Chrome.
 Now we might finally have a solution to the Facebook problem.
 "Which problem", you might ask?

-If you didn't already ....
+If you didn't already know, Facebook ....
 [Click here to read the rest of this post]Tags: Facebook, MeWe

 Research Group Concludes that Coca-Cola Paid for Favorable Research To Evade Responsibility for Obesity